kafee651/open-patient-in-epic-with-create/README.md

 	* For the **HTTP Action** element, make the following changes:
 		* In the **Path** field, add your organization’s unique API domain name before the existing text.
 For example: https://**interconnect.makanahealth.com**/wcf/Epic.Common.GeneratedServices/Utility.svc/rest_2015/ReceiveCommunication
 		* Add any additional Input Keys and Values according to your organization’s requirements (e.g., authentication keys).
 Work with your Epic administrator to determine additional needs.
+  * Repeat the above for all HTTP Actions for each Integration Procedure in the package.

 ![](/images/image8.png)
 <h4>Configure User and Patient API Input Parameters:</h4>